ali-eser/PyONG/README.md

 There is a sound played whenever a collision is detected.
 I recorded a key press sound of my mechanical keyboard with iPhone, and denoised the sound file using Audacity.
 I also created a title bar icon for the game in MS Paint and added transparency to it with GIMP.

 The reason I used Python and pygame is that I found Python to be quite light on syntax and easier to build somewhat more complex programs like games from the get go compared to C throughout CS50x.
-I opted to import pygame as it offers a fairly complete game development environment especially for someone like me who was about to develop his first game.
-I see PyONG as my introduction to game development and it teached me many different use cases of lists, dicts, tuples, functions and so on.